liyan2015/SUMO-RL-MobiCharger/README.md

 <!-- start citation -->

-If you use this repository in your research, please cite:
+If you use this repository, please cite:
 ```bibtex
 @article{yan2022mobicharger,
   title={MobiCharger: Optimal Scheduling for Cooperative EV-to-EV Dynamic Wireless Charging},